vchs/ruby_vcloud_sdk/README.md

         'ObjectNotFoundError' when vapp with the name does not exist 'RestClient::BadRequest' for un-expected errors

+    find_vapp_by_id
+      parameters:
+        id (String): id of vapp
+      returns:
+        vapp object matching id
+      throws:
+        'ObjectNotFoundError' when vapp with the id does not exist 'RestClient::BadRequest' for un-expected errors

     vapp_exists?
       parameters:
         name (String): name of vapp